Available Now

 What you get

-• CI usage examples
+• Quickstart docs and CI examples

-• JSON output for automation
+• Machine-readable JSON output for automation

 Use cases